 The majority of undergraduate schools only accept applications for fall admission, though there are certainly exceptions.
-Undergraduate applicants should expect to have deadlines in the beginning of the year, usually around January or February for fall admission.
-Those applicants who wish to take advantage of early decision should expect to apply late in the year prior to their attendance (e.g., November or December).
+Undergraduate applicants should expect to have deadlines in the beginning of the year, usually around January, for fall admission.
+Some programs may have applications open as late as February.

 Firstly, most students should expect to apply directly to a specialty program, such as civil engineering, electrical engineering, or biomedical engineering.
 This means having a substantial background—either educational or practical—in that field.
 While programs may accept those applicants that have an undergraduate background that is different from their preferred graduate program, prerequisites will need to be completed before full admission is granted.
 Further admissions requirements can be found in the following sections.

 Applicants to graduate engineering programs should hold a bachelor’s degree from an institution accredited by the ABET, the American Chemical Society or other recognized national body.
 International applicants may have to prove the validity of their undergraduate program in other ways.

 Many graduate engineering schools have a GPA minimum of 3.0 for undergraduate work (this standard may apply only to major coursework) and require standardized testing.
 The GRE is the most common required test for graduate engineering schools, although programs such as the New York University Management and Management of Technology programs will accept a GMAT score in place of a GRE.
-Students for whom English is not a first language should also expect to submit TOEFL exam scores.
+Students for whom English is not the first language should also expect to submit TOEFL exam scores.

 Most notably, PhD programs often have a higher GPA expectation (greater than 3.0) and may also have a higher threshold for GRE scores.
 For applicants to MS/PhD bridge programs, expect to present proof of an excellent academic background in engineering as well as evidence of research, publications, and other extracurricular and curricular contributions to engineering.

-Graduate engineering programs are more likely to offer rolling admissions deadlines and to admit students for both the Spring and Fall Semester.
+Graduate engineering programs are more likely to offer rolling admissions deadlines and to admit students for both the Spring and Fall semesters.
 Those wanting to start a program in the Fall should expect to apply by January, particularly if they are seeking scholarships or other financial aid.
 Spring admissions deadlines tend to be in the Fall, with both September and October being common deadlines for applicants.